ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/fuckthevcs/fuckthevcs.com - Home.md

 ###### How we are going to use the money

 We are building a new economy, and money is the fuel of the economy.
-Most of the effort we're putting in this project is for free, built on optimism.
+Most of the individual effort we're putting in this project is for free, built on optimism.

 The funding is going to be used for,
 - Paying contract work (legal, finance, design, programmers...)
 - Inject in the new system (= grease)